-However, before you strike off this ingredient from your daytime skin routine, learn the truth about octinoxate, its uses, and how it may impact your skin.
+However, before you strike off octinoxate containing products from your skin care routine, learn the truth behind this ingredient.
+Read on.

 In This Article